Ratargul Swamp Forest: Plant diversity

 73 species of plants could be found in the forest till now.
 80 percent of the forest area is covered with umbrella of the trees.

-Two layer of plants can be seen in the swamp forest.
+Two layers of plants can be seen in the swamp forest.
 The upper layer consists of trees and the lower one consists of intense Schumannianthus dichotomus.
-The canopy of the plants spreads up to 15 meters of height.
+The forest canopy reaches up to 15 m tall.

-Though the forest is natural, the Forestry Department of Bangladesh has planted some watery plants like Calamus tenuis, Neolamarckia cadamba, Barringtonia acutangula, Calamus tenuis.
+Though the forest is natural, the Forestry Department of Bangladesh has planted some watery plants like Calamus tenuis, Neolamarckia cadamba, Barringtonia acutangula.
 Banyan Tree is very common in the forest.
 Besides that, Barringtonia acutangula, Dalbergia reniformis, Crateva religiosa or Hygrophila (plant), Alstonia scholaris can also be seen.

 Animal diversity

-Snake and worm snake can widely be seen in this water-drowned forest.
+Snakes and worm snakes can widely be seen in this water-drowned forest.
 Mongoose can be seen in dry season.
-Monkey and Water Monitor also resides in the forest.
-Heron, Egret, Kingfisher, Parrot, Bulbul, Swan, Dove, Water fowl, Eagle and Kite Bird are some of the birds of the swamp forest.
-Cotton Pygmy Goose and other Migratory birds and Vulture visit the forest in winter.
-Name of some local fishes available in the forest are Batasio, Rita, Pabda, Rohu etc.
+Monkeys and water monitors also reside here. herons, egrets, kingfishers, parrot, bulbuls, swans, doves, water fowl, Eagles and kites are some of the birds of the swamp forest.
+Cotton pygmy geese and other migratory birds and vultures visit the forest in winter.
+The local names of fish present here are Batasio, Rita, Ompok, Rohu etc.

 Tourists attraction

-Tourists mostly go to see the forest in monsoon.
-One needs to take permission from the forest office to visit the forest.
-A local boat needs to be hired to travel through the swamp forest.
-There is a building tower inside the forest.
-If you go up there, you can see the whole view of the forest.
+Tourists mostly go to see the forest during the monsoon season.
+One needs to obtain permission from the forest office in order to visit the forest.
+A local boat also needs to be hired to travel through the swamp forest.

+There is a watchtower inside the forest where you can overlook the whole forest from above.